-Stuck in the winter doldrums?
+Feeling exhausted by your friends' perfect summer vacation photos?
 Current events got you down?
-It's no coincidence that the Windy City is also home to The Second City.
 Here are some top picks from our collection of comedy memoirs on audio to get you laughing.

 In her funny and moving autobiography, Rabbit, comedian Ms. Pat (aka Patricia Williams) describes how she used laughter to survive the difficult circumstances of her childhood and adolescence in 1980s Atlanta.
 Through a combination of fierce intelligence, resilience and sheer force of will, Ms. Pat overcame childhood and domestic abuse, teenage pregnancy and time in prison to emerge smiling.